k296070/os-pa3/README.md

    kernel/snule.c     |  +++++++++++++++++
    ```

+---
 ## Hand in instructions

 * First, make sure you are on the `pa3` branch in your `xv6-riscv-snu` directory.
 And then perform the `make submit` command to generate a compressed tar file named `xv6-{PANUM}-{STUDENTID}.tar.gz` in the `../xv6-riscv-snu` directory.
 Upload this file to the submission server.
 Additionally, your design document should be uploaded as the report for this project assignment.

 * The total number of submissions for this project assignment will be limited to 30.
 Only the version marked as `FINAL` will be considered for the project score.
 Please remember to designate the version you wish to submit using the `FINAL` button.

-* The `sys` server will no longer accept submissions after three days (72 hours) past the deadline.

 * Note that the submission server is only accessible inside the SNU campus network.
 If you want off-campus access (from home, cafe, etc.), you can add your IP address by submitting a Google Form whose URL is available in the eTL.
 Now, adding your new IP address is automated by a script that periodically checks the Google Form at minutes 0, 20, and 40 during the hours between 09:00 and 00:40 the following day, and at minute 0 every hour between 01:00 and 09:00.
      + If you cannot reach the server a minute after the update time, check your IP address, as you might have sent the wrong IP address.
      + If you still cannot access the server after a while, it is likely due to an error in the automated process.
 The TAs will check if the script is running properly, but since that is a ___manual___ process, please do not expect it to be completed immediately.

+---
 ## Logistics

 * You will work on this project alone.